jamesoh3928/MoonRust/docs/Final.md

 1. Testing

-We added multiple unit tests and integration tests to ensure that our interpreter behaves correctly.
+We added multiple unit tests and integration tests to ensure that our parser and interpreter behave correctly.
 ```
 $ cargo test -q